Types of Credit Cards

 Credit cards with bonus rewards categories

-If there’s a certain type of spending for which you mainly use your credit card, like travel, dining, or gas, you may want to opt for a credit card with bonus rewards on these purchases.
-These types of credit cards offer higher-value perks in specified categories, allowing you to make the most out of your purchasing habits.
+If you mainly use your credit card for certain types of purchases, like travel, dining, or gas, you may want to opt for a rewards credit card with bonus rewards in these categories.
+Tiered rewards cards offer higher-value earning rates in specified categories, allowing you to make the most of your shopping habits.

-The Discover it® Chrome Gas & Restaurant Card, for example, earn 2% cash back at Gas Stations and Restaurants on up to $1,000 in combined purchases each quarter.
-Plus, earn unlimited 1% cash back on all other purchases – automatically.4
+The Discover it® Chrome Gas & Restaurant Card, for example, lets you earn 2% cash back at gas stations and restaurants on up to $1,000 in combined purchases each quarter, automatically.
+You’ll still earn unlimited 1% cash back on all other purchases.1

-There’s also the Discover it® Cash Back Credit Card, where you can earn 5% cash back on everyday purchases at different places each quarter, up to the quarterly maximum when you activate.
+There’s also the Discover it® Cash Back Credit Card, which allows you to earn 5% cash back on everyday purchases at different places you shop each quarter, up to the quarterly maximum when you activate.

 Types of credit cards to build credit